startxfr/sxapi-core/docs/resources/README.md

 ### Using a resource endpoint

 If a resource come with endpoints, they are all available using the ```endpoints``` property of the resource instance.
-You can use them for building your API config.
-You have to use the configuration property ```resource_handler: "endpoints.method"```.
-This method will receive the config endpoint object (with inherited property of parents if required).
+In your configuration file, you can use them in your declared endpoints.
+You must use the configuration property ```resource_handler: "endpoints.method"``` in your endpoint configuration object.
+This method will receive the full config endpoint object (with inherited property of parents if required).
+You can use as many times the same resource endpoint with various configuration options.

 -   `resource` **string** REQUIRED *resource-id* of the resource to use
--   `resource_handler` **string** resource method to use for handling response
+-   `resource_handler` **string** REQUIRED resource method to use for handling response

 ```json
 "server": {